cmalf/dawn-validator-bot-js/README.md

 Dawn Validator Point Mining Automation: Automate Dawn point mining with this robust Node.js script.
 (Freemium)
 <br><hr>

+> [!TIP]
+> If you find this script helpful and beneficial, please star ⭐ this repository.
+Your support motivates me to create more useful tools in the future.
+>

 > [!WARNING]
 > ## The use of this bot is entirely at your own risk.
 I assume no liability for any losses, damages, or consequences arising from its use.